Harichand Thakur

-Harichand Thakur (হরিচাঁদ ঠাকুর) (30 March 1812 – 5 March 1878), worked among the untouchable people of Bengal Presidency.
-He formed the Matua sect of Hindus.
+Harichand Thakur (11 March 1812 – 5 March 1878), was a social reformer who worked among the untouchable people of the Bengal Presidency.
+He founded the Matua sect of Hinduism.

 Life

-Harichand Thakur was born in a Namashudra (or avarna nee Chandala) peasant family in 1811(or 1812) in the Orakandi village of Gopalganj District, Bangladesh of what was then Bengal Presidency (now a part of Bangladesh).
+Harichand Thakur was born into a Vaishnavite Namashudra peasant family in 1811 in Safaladanga, a village in Gopalgunj, then part of the Bengal Presidency (now a part of Bangladesh).
 He was the son of Jashomanta Biswas (father) and Annapurna Devi (mother).
-His family was a vaishnavite for generations His grandfather Manchanram Biswas was a devout vaishnavite and known as Thakur Manchanram in the locality.
-His father Jashomanta also inherited the same Thakur title from his grandfather and during the time of his father, his family adopted the surname Thakur abandoning their original surname Biswas.
-He was married to Jagat Mata Shanti Mata and they had two sons.
-He was evicted from his native village Orakandi through the machinations of the village zamindar and finally he became settled in the village Orakandi of the same district.
+His family, for generations, had belonged to the Gaudiya Vaishnavism sect; according to the book "Sri Sri Hari Lilamrita", his ancestors came from Rarhdesh.
+His grandfather, Manchanram Biswas, was a devout Vaishnavite known as 'Thakur Manchanram' in the locality.
+His father Jashomanta inherited the 'Thakur' title, and the family adopted the surname 'Thakur', abandoning their original surname 'Biswas'.

+Harichand Thakur was married to Jagat Mata Shanti Mata, and they had two sons.
+He was evicted from his native village Orakandi through the machinations of the village zamindar and finally he became settled in another village in the same district.
 He did cultivation and some small trading for his daily living.

-He was well-known in the locality as a very religious person who has magical power.
+He became known in the locality as a very religious person with magical power.
 Because of that, many people of his community from his own village, as well as surrounding villages, came to him as a disciple.
-Eventually, he founded a sect of Vaishnavite Hinduism called Matua.
-He did not believe in asceticism and preached the word of God staying within the family.
-According to him, the best ascetic is the person who can express his devotion to God remaining a family man (Grihete thakiya jar hay bhaboday.
+Eventually, he founded the sect of Vaishnavite Hinduism called Matua.
+He did not promote asceticism, preaching instead that men could be devoted to God while staying within the family (Grihete thakiya jar hay bhaboday.
 Sei je param sadhu janio nishchay).

-He passed away at Faridpur District in 1878.
+Harichand Thakur died in 1878, in Faridpur.